Starting a structured interview process

 Consistent questions in interview process

-consistency in the interview process is key to ensuring fairness.
+Consistency in the interview process is key to ensuring fairness.
 When all candidates are asked the same core questions, it creates a level playing field, allowing us to make direct comparisons between candidates.
 This consistency also reduces interviewer bias—whether conscious or unconscious—by providing a structured framework for evaluating candidates based on objective criteria.

 In addition, structured interviews help interviewers stay on track.
 Without a structure, it’s easy for interviews to devolve into tangents or focus too much on personal rapport.
 While building rapport is important, it shouldn’t overshadow the need to evaluate candidates based on their ability to perform the job.